gnolang/gno/examples/gno.land/r/x/nir1218_evaluation_proposal/README.md

 - A commity may set a threshold required for a catgory or a contribution to be approved, otherwise; the Contributors DAO may set a global threshold and quorum.
 - A commity sets evalution criteria scoring range (1-10), scoring a contribution is essential when there are competing contributions (Game of Realm).
 Otherwise, the evaluaiton is a binary decision.
 - Commity members asses contributions based on the evaluation criteria and vote accordingly

+## Implementation

+The implementation written is to express the ideas described above using code.